solarapptech/stop-the-game/README.md

 ## ✅ Validation Hang Protection

 If answer validation gets stuck (e.g., a server crash or a stale `validationInProgress` flag), a new validation attempt can take over after a short timeout.

+Client-side recovery:

+- During the **Validation** phase, the Gameplay screen periodically retries fetching validation results.
+- If it fails to obtain results after **more than 2 retries**, the app automatically runs the same **Reconnect** flow used on the Menu:
+  - calls `GET /api/game/reconnect/check`
+  - rejoins the room/game socket rooms
+  - reloads the Gameplay screen

+This prevents infinite refresh loops when a client misses a socket event or validation results don’t arrive.

 Environment variable: